 The Bursar’s office reserves the right to place a financial hold on any student’s account with no payments or an outstanding balance on the account.
 All balances need to be paid in full before the end of the semester.
 The financial hold prevents students from registering, viewing semester grades, and requesting transcripts.

-The university provides Fall and Spring semester bills to students approximately six weeks before the first day of classes.
+The university provides fall and spring semester bills to students approximately six weeks before the first day of classes.
 Summer bills will start to be issued in April.
-Monthly statements will be available on line the twenty-eighth of every month.
-Students may view current activity on their accounts through IUP EasyPay twenty-four hours a day/seven days a week!
+Monthly statements will be available online the 28th of every month.
+Students may view current activity on their accounts through IUP EasyPay 24 hours a day/seven days a week!

 Fraud, Waste, and Abuse Hotline